lhei-git/RAFT/README.md

 # RAFT
 Regional Assessments of Future Temperatures

-An appication that pulls data from the NOAA Api and then uses that data to predict the temperatures of a specified year and specified county.
+This appication pulls data from the NOAA Api and then uses that data to predict the temperatures of a specified year and specified county.
 Currently, this application only supports locations in the United States.

 This is the frontend repository.
 The backend can be found [HERE](https://github.com/Killaskt/raft-backend)